Suzanne von Borsody

-Suzanne von Borsody ([zu.ˈza.nə fɔn ˈbɔʁ.zo.diː]; born 23 September 1957 in Munich) is a German actress.
+Suzanne von Borsody ([zu.ˈza.nə fɔn ˈbɔʁ.zo.diː]; born 23 September 1957) is a German actress.

 She comes from a prominent theatre family, being the daughter of actress Rosemarie Fendel and actor Hans von Borsody.
-Her grandfather, Eduard von Borsody, was a famous director, while his brother, her great uncle, Julius von Borsody, was an equally famous set designer.
+Her grandfather, Eduard von Borsody, was a famous director, while his brother, her great-uncle, Julius von Borsody, was an equally famous set designer.

 She may be best known internationally for playing Frau Jäger in the 1998 film Run Lola Run, and has also done dubbing work for foreign films such as Treasure Planet, where she provides the German voice of Captain Amelia.

 She is a Goodwill Ambassador for UNICEF as well as for several other charity organizations.